m0zgen/blocky-installer/README.md

 # Blocky installer

+Supported and tested on distros:
+* CentOS 7/8, Fedora 35
+* Debian 11

 ## What is Blocky

 Blocky is a DNS proxy and ad-blocker for the local network written in Go.